Eeshababar/Python-notes/README.md

 # Python-notes
-This repositry contains all the notes regarding programming with python and plotting with python course.
+This repositry contains all the notes regarding programming with python and plotting with python course offered by UCI Libraries.